ravichoudhary98/Web_Scraping/README.md

 ## web_scraping
-scrap websites hypertext , text and devide them by categorys stored in sitedata_enterprises.xls.
+scrap websites hypertext , text and devide them by categorys and collect in sitedata_enterprises.xls.

 #import webdriver from selenium
 from selenium import webdriver